Multilingual Instruction Tuning With Just a Pinch of Multilinguality: Related work

-\paragraph{Multilingual Instruction Tuning} Naturally, initial work on instruction tuning \cite{mishra-etal-2022-cross,wei2022finetuned,sanh2022multitask} focused on cross-tasks generalization in English.
-Following these, a large body of work was dedicated to multilingual instruction tuning. \citet{muennighoff-etal-2023-crosslingual} found that tuning models with English datasets enables zero-shot cross-lingual abilities to new languages.
-The authors also found this holds for languages that the model never intentionally seen during pretraining, and that multilingual training improves generalization across tasks. \citet{ye2023language} explored cross-lingual transfer with an emphasis on English-centric models with LLaMA \cite{touvron2023llama}. \citet{chen2023monolingual} investigated the effects of full parameter training vs low-rank adaptation \cite{hu2022lora} and monolingual vs multilingual instruction tuning using the Stanford Alpaca project \cite{alpaca} data, machine translated into five languages. \citet{lai-etal-2023-okapi} trained multilingual instruction-following models for 26 languages with reinforcement learning from human feedback \cite{NEURIPS2022_b1efde53}, and \citet{zhang2023plug} suggested instruction tuning LLMs by prepending the instruction and response translated into a pivot language (e.g English) to the response in the target language.
-In this work, we consider cross-lingual transfer from twelve languages, rather than focusing on the transferability achieved by English tuning, and demonstrate instruction tuning trends for an LLM pretrained with a significant emphasis on multilinguality, which unlocks consistent cross-lingual performance.
-Importantly, we unveil the potential of just a small amount of language diversity in the instruction tuning set for cross-lingual generalization.
+\paragraph{Multilingual Instruction Tuning} Initially, works on instruction tuning \cite{mishra-etal-2022-cross,wei2022finetuned,sanh2022multitask} focused on cross-task generalization in English.
+Subsequently, a large body of work was dedicated to multilingual instruction tuning. \citet{muennighoff-etal-2023-crosslingual} found that tuning models with English datasets enables zero-shot cross-lingual abilities to new languages.
+The authors also found that this holds for languages that the model has never intentionally seen during pre-training, and that multilingual training improves generalization to new tasks. \citet{chen2023monolingual} investigated the effects of full parameter training vs low-rank adaptation \cite{hu2022lora} and monolingual vs multilingual instruction tuning using the Stanford Alpaca \cite{alpaca} data, machine translated into 5 languages. \citet{lai-etal-2023-okapi} trained multilingual instruction-following models for 26 languages with reinforcement learning from human feedback \cite{NEURIPS2022_b1efde53}, and \citet{zhang2023plug} suggested instruction tuning LLMs by prepending the instruction and response translated into a pivot language (e.g English) to the response in the target language.
+Concurrently with our work, \citet{kew2023turning} found that only a few languages in the tuning set result in better cross-lingual transfer to new languages for English-centric LLMs.

+In this work, we consider transfer from monolingual instruction tuning from 12 languages, rather than exclusively on English.
+Furthermore, we examine multilingual instruction-following using an LLM pre-trained on hundreds of languages, which might be a key to unlocking more transfer to languages not represented during tuning.
+Importantly, we unveil the potential of just a small amount of language diversity in the instruction tuning set for this cross-lingual generalization.